FraBle/python-duckling/README.md

 Other examples can be found in the test directory.

 #### Future Work
-- provide simplified second interface to directly prodiving entities from input instead if Duckling's result dict.
 - fixing all upcoming bug reports and issues.

 #### Credit